marviigrey/CRUD-API-AWS-PROJECT/README.md

 API-GATEWAY: a fully managed service that makes it easy for developers to publish, maintain, monitor, secure, and operate APIs at any scale.

-Cloud9: he AWS Cloud9 IDE offers a rich code-editing experience with support for several programming languages and runtime debuggers, and a built-in terminal.
+Cloud9: The AWS Cloud9 IDE offers a rich code-editing experience with support for several programming languages and runtime debuggers, and a built-in terminal.
 It contains a collection of tools that you use to code, build, run, test, and debug software, and helps you release software to the cloud.

 It's a simple project where we create a dynamo DB table and have our client/user send HTTP request via API-GW and the gateway routes the request to our lambda function where our lambda function interacts with our
 DynamoDB table and returns a response to our API-GW which then returns the response to our Client or User.